MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 If selected:

-1. The bot fires an `intent` event with a value of "Help".
+1. This generates a "Help" utterance from the user.
+1. The root dialog's recognizer recognizes a "Help" intent.
-1. The `OnIntent` trigger containing _Intent = "Help"_ fires, causing its actions to execute.
+1. The root dialog's `OnIntent` trigger for that intent fires, causing its actions to execute.
-1. The `SendActivity` action is called passing in `${RootHelp()}` as its parameter, this results in a message to the user similar to the one received when the conversation starts.
-See the above _Tip_ for a detailed explanation of how this works.
+1. The `SendActivity` action is called passing in `${RootHelp()}` as its parameter.
+This results in a message to the user similar to the one received when the conversation starts.
+See the preceding _Tip_ for a detailed explanation of how this works.

 <!--# [C#](#tab/csharp)-->